 Her work often involves a wide range of collaborating partners including a psychologist, a neuroscientist, a domestic abuse charity, and most recently a philosopher on virtue ethics and moral psychology.

 Rhiannon Faith is responsible for making Harlow Playhouse the first J9 Venue in the UK, (a sign-posted safe space for victims of Domestic Abuse).
-Other UK art venues including the Barbican, Cambridge Junction and the Gulbenkian have signed up to the campaign.
+11 Other UK art venues including the Barbican, Cambridge Junction and The Lowry have signed up to the campaign.

-Based in Essex, and supported by Arts Council England, she is currently touring ‘I Don’t Care Bear’ to rural venues in the UK and receiving outstanding audience responses.
-Previous work includes ‘The Date’ which had its London premier at BAC in 2015 and ‘Scary Shit’ which received 5 star reviews in a run at the 2016 Edinburgh Fringe.
-Both subsequently toured extensively to critical and audience acclaim.
+Based in Essex, and supported by Arts Council England, previous work includes ‘I Don’t Care Bear’ commissioned by Spilt Milk Dance and the Rural Touring Initiative, which toured to 13 rural venues in the UK; ‘The Date’ which had its London premier at BAC in 2015; and ‘Scary Shit’ which received 5 star reviews in a run at the 2016 Edinburgh Fringe.

 Rhiannon Faith has recently choreographed for Channel 4 Documentaries with Bryony Kimmings (Sex clinics residency) and VEVO live music events, and is the Movement Director for Springhead Film Company (winner of ‘Coup de Coeur’ at Cannes) 2015 film Soror.
 Commissions also include Secret Cinema’s ‘The Red Shoes’, ‘Grease’, and ‘Diva'.